jonatron55/doodles/Readme.md

 This repository implements several small terminal-based graphical programs in Rust.

-`bubble`
+`sorty`
 --------

-A bubble sort animation with customizable colors and rendering styles.
+A collection of sort animations with customizable colors and rendering styles.

 `conway`
 --------